The Best 40-42-43 Inch TVs (2023 Reviews)

 About The TV

-If you want to invest $50 – $100 extra, you should definitely consider the Vizio M7 Quantum series from 2019 – the 2020 line-up doesn’t include a 43″ variant.
+If you want to invest $50 – $100 extra, you should definitely consider the Samsung 43Q60C.

 Image Quality

-4:4:4 chroma is supported as well, and it’s possible to prevent 24p judder from DVDs, Blu-rays, and streaming applications.
+4:4:4 chroma is supported as well, and it’s possible to prevent 24p judder from DVDs, Blu-rays and streaming applications.

 Design & Connectivity